 The corporate brand can help to bring reassurance and even speed in penetrating new categories and bringing in new products to market.

 More and more people are looking to product packaging to find out who owns a brand in order to inform their own purchase decision.
 Investing in building meaning and values in the corporate brand is becoming ever more important for wider brand management.

-The minor irony is that P&G as the founders of modern day product brand management are one of the last of the major FMCG companies mentioned here to invest in their corporate brand, but this is a trend which, having gained this much momentum, will only continue to grow.
+The minor irony is that P&G are the founders of modern-day product brand management but are one of the last of the major FMCG companies mentioned here to invest in their corporate brand, but this is a trend which, having gained this much momentum, will only continue to grow.

 Originally published on Econsultancy

 Click here to find out more about Brandworkz brand asset management